qri-io/website/content/docs/tutorials/cli_quickstart.md

 set up qri repo at: /Users/home/.qri
 ```

-If you try to set up a repo that has a peername that has already been taken, it will error.
+If you try to set up a repo that has a peername which has already been taken, it will error.
 For example, if I try to set up a repo with the same peername as before:

 ```
 $ qri setup